Dr Gill Main

 My research interests are within the field of child and youth poverty, social exclusion, and well-being.
 My academic background is in social policy, and my doctoral research, conducted in partnership with The Children’s Society, focused on the creation of an index of child poverty based on children’s own perceptions of their needs.
 I have published several articles and book chapters on the topics of child poverty and social exclusion, and children’s subjective well-being.

 My primary interests are in children and young people’s well-being, poverty and social exclusion.
 I also interested in child and youth transitions.
 I am primarily a quantitative and mixed methods researcher with particular interest in survey design and analysis, and the use of survey and mixed-methods (qualitative and quantitative) research with children.

-During 2015/16, I will be teaching on the BA and MA in Childhood Studies.
+I lead two modules on the BA and MA Childhood Studies: